hmalikonline/jbhifi/Readme.md

 - Press Ctrl+C to terminate the app server.
 - Edit "run-reactapp.ps1" powershell file in your favourite text editor.
 - Replace swap API key values with commented one.
-- Run the powershell "run-reactapp.ps1" file.
+- Run the powershell "run-reactapp.ps1" file in the command window.
 - Click on the link in the window, to launch the Weather App.
 - Now, you should be able to again check the weather.

+NOTE: Please let me know if you wish to add any functionality to the app, for example logging.